 Lodge Bridge of Fellowship is one of several Lodges that make up The Grand Lodge of British Freemasons in Germany within the United Grand Lodges of Germany.

 If you are a Freemason then please contact us and continue your good and charitable work.

 They show the diversity of nations.
 Not only amongst Masons in general, but within our Lodge Bridge of Fellowship in particular.

-The UK and GE flag on the respective outer sides symbolise the support given by Brr. of those two nations to the Lodge and symbolically resemble the two great pillars in Freemasonry.
+The UK and GE flags on the respective outer sides symbolise the support given by Brr. of those two nations to the Lodge and symbolically resemble the two great pillars in Freemasonry.

-The Israeli flag in the centre symbolises not only members of that nation but stands for the origin of the symbolic allegories used within Masonic Ritual.
+The Israeli flag in the centre symbolises not only that nation but stands for the geographical origin of the symbolic allegories used within Masonic Ritual.

 What does the Lodge name mean?

 The Lodge Bridge of Fellowship Coat of Arms:

 The Lodge coat of arms shows elements of classical British heraldry combined with symbols deriving from the Lodge name and of course also typical Masonic symbols.

 The supporters are positioned as in the Scottish